 Before coming to see me, however, do look at the advice posts on the side bar first, to see if they apply.
 That way we can skip generalities when we meet and get to the meat of the discussion.

-Macartan Humphreys and I have been thinking about ways to make our PhD advising more effective.
-We think if we communicate our expectation and work habits more clearly, and put some structure and commitment around working together, then our students are going to succeed all the more.
+Macartan Humphreys and I work on broadly similar topics (the political economy of development and of violence) and we have been thinking about ways to make our PhD advising more effective.
+We think if we communicate our expectations and habits more clearly, and put some structure and commitment around working together, then our students are going to succeed all the more.

 To that end, here are some thought on how to work together and some more specific guidelines for our core students.

 Here are some ways that I think advising works most effectively: